Blossoms from black hole seeds: properties and early growth regulated by supernova feedback: Acknowledgements

 \section{Acknowledgements}

 We thank Roberto Gilli for stimulating discussions and the referee for constructive suggestions that improved the clarity of the manuscript.
 MV acknowledges funding from the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013 Grant Agreement no.\ 614199, project ``BLACK'').
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 656428.
 This work was granted access to the HPC resources of TGCC under the allocation x2014046955, x2015046955 and x2016046955 made by GENCI, and has made use of the Horizon Cluster, hosted by Institut d'Astrophysique de Paris.
 We thank St\'ephane Rouberoul for smoothly running the Horizon Cluster.